Etiquette

 Acceptable Attire – Men

 • Short socks must be either a single plain colour or with a golf club logo.
-Ankle socks are permissible and should be predominately white.
+Ankle socks are permissible and should be predominately single colour.

 • Shorts and trousers must be of a tailored style.
 Shorts must be of a reasonable length but not extending below the knee (3/4 style shorts are not acceptable).